dreamcatcher-tech/network/ideas/Interpulse/API/Shell with automated CLI display.md

 Ideally the same components that are used to present datum state are used to present shell responses.

-We should hook the CLI UI component for each command that we want to format specially, such as ls giving colors to different types of file item
+We should hook the CLI UI component for each command that we want to format specially, such as ls giving colors to different types of file item.

+If the shell [[Covenant]] was called by a remote chain, then a line should still be printed to the terminal too.
+So the terminal should be watching the shell chain, and when it detects any actions on

 ## CLI